wren-projects/pde-solver/designdocument.md

 We generally aimed for testability and scalability when making design decisions.
 We required every part of the code to be type-hinted, which brought many problems with it.
-For this reason, we used OOP to a great extent, even though functional programming is perhaps better suited for this problem — there is simply not enough support for its typing in Python as of now.
+For this reason, we used OOP to a great extent, even though functional programming is perhaps better suited for this problem --- we did not feel like there was sufficient support in python for typing a functional code.
+This resulted in multiple callable classes.
+In the future, we will investigate rewriting them into pure functions.

+## Diagram
+TODO

 # TTD Component